ckszabi/techReader/README.md

 Convert the signals to an internal key-value-store After a timeout (default 10s) the last received values are send to a customisable MQTT Server (ioBroker, home assistant, ... )

+# Advanced use

+It might happen that the TECH device you want to connect to has 2 ports: one for controller, one for another module.
+The code can read UART data from 2 different ports - to gather all the data possible from both ports.

+For example the room regulator's set temperature wasn't available on 'controller port' of a i-1 valve controller, but it is published and available on the 'module port' of the same i-1 valve controller.

 # What do you need ?

 - Wemos D1 mini